MiguelCastillo/bit-loader/README.md

 A module meta object has a couple of properties and or methods used by bit loader in order to create, or delegate the process of creating Modules, and they are explained below.

 #### Processed Module Meta
-The most basic form of module meta is called 'processed' module meta, which is an object with a property `code` that is used by bit loader itself to create an instance of a Module. `code` is what a Module represents; it is the *stuff* that calling `require` in `AMD` and `CJS` returns.
+The most basic form of module meta is called 'processed' module meta, which is an object with a property `code` that is used by bit loader itself to create an instance of a Module. `code` is what a Module represents; it is the *stuff* that calling `require` in `AMD` and `CJS` return.

 > Module meta objects with a `code` property *do not* go through the transformation workflow.